tophertimzen/tophertimzen.github.io/_content/cs407/labs/lab2.md

 	- Why would an attacker want to use such a tool?

-3. Describe in-depth how DKOM works.
+3. Describe in depth how DKOM works.
 What is needed and how do you get it there?

-	- Bonus: What there security mitigations, if any, are in Windows 7 to make this harder?
+	- Bonus: What are security mitigations, if any, in Windows 7 to make this harder?

 4. Are there any children processes of one of the unlinked processes?